MengqiLi0000/writing/inference-serving-economics.md

 This separation is important.
 It prevents a dashboard mock-up from quietly becoming “benchmark data.”

-### Why this becomes an economics system rather than a logging system
+### Why this becomes an economics system, not just a logging system

 The instrument exposes four different levers that are usually collapsed into one monthly number: